arialdomartini/arialdomartini.github.io/_posts/state-monad-for-the-rest-of-us/2024-07-01-state-monad-for-the-rest-of-us-2.md

 right branch?
 This is more puzzling.

-If the Leaf branch was the base case, following the same pattern you can assume that in the Node branch there must be 2 recursive calls:
+If the Leaf branch was the base case, following the same pattern you can assume that in the Node branch there must be 2 recursive calls, plus a way to combine the results:

 ```fsharp
 let rec lengths = function